jaswan26/Multi-User-Chat-System-using-PHP-and-AJAX-/README.md

 # Multi-User-Chat-System-using-PHP-and-AJAX-
-# PHP and  AJaxx Based chat system with MySQL Database
+# PHP and  AJax Based chat system with MySQL Database

 This is a very simplest PHP program that enables you to chat with multiple users.
 Here we used HTML For front end and PHP-MySQL for trghe back end development.